aws-samples/aws-modernization-with-pulumi/content/10_prerequisites/volume_resize.md

 and this message will be removed.
 {{% /notice %}}

-### Increase the EBS volume size:
+### Set up resize script:

 - Create a file called `resize.sh` to resize the root EBS volume of the Cloud9 instance.
 ```bash
 $ touch resize.sh && chmod +x resize.sh
 ```
-- Double click `resize.sh` on the file bar and copy in the script below.
+- Double click `resize.sh` on the file bar on the left and copy in the script below.
+Make sure to save it.
 ```bash
 #!/bin/bash